inno-devops-labs/F23-core-course-labs/monitoring/LOGGING.md

 # Graphana

-Grafana was run with default parameters.
+Grafana was runned with default parameters.

 # Loki

-Loki war run with default parameters.
+Loki war runned with default parameters.

 # Promtail